Last updated on July 28th, 2023 at 11:01 am

 - The Project Engineer will highlight the materials required urgently on the site and submit the list to the purchase department through Chief Engineer every fortnight.

-- This will help the purchase department procedure building in following up with the supplier and deliver the pending materials.
+- This will help the purchasing department in following up with the supplier and deliver the pending materials.

 - The Purchase Manager should submit a monthly report with full details of the materials purchased, material replaced if any material rejections/replacements, problems (if any) from site or supplier.